 - Identify and demonstrate the “best practices” of geriatric communication.

 - Describe the basic concepts of demography and epidemiology of aging; molecular, cellular, genetic and biopsychosocial theories of aging; “normal aging” versus disease at the molecular, cellular, tissue and organisms levels, and the role of failure of homeostatic mechanisms; anatomic and histologic changes associated with aging and age-related disease; the physiology of aging; the pharmacology of aging; nutrition and aging; as well as sexuality and the aging individual.

-About the Instructor: Dr. Arthur Feintuch, DC, DAAPM
+Instructor: Dr. Arthur Feintuch, DC, DAAPM